flatironinstitute/kachery-p2p/README.md

 ### Why not sftp, rsync, google drive, or just a web server?

 With kachery, no central node is required.
 Anyone on the network can begin sharing data by setting up a channel and encouraging others to subscribe to it.
-Files can be stored (initially) on the machines where they are generated, and distributed directly without paying for or maintaining a new server.
+Snapshots of files can be stored (initially) on the machines where they are generated, and distributed directly without paying for or maintaining a new server.
 This is especially advantageous when multiple peers are collaborating: everyone can produce data and store it locally, without needing to have a central server as a bottleneck.
 Servers are expensive, and building a central repository of all files is especially cumbersome when many files are only needed by a subset of the collaborators.
 The peer-to-peer model gets around both these challenges.
 Moreover, distributed networks are more resilient to the loss of individual nodes: if the FTP server is down, no one can get the files; but so long as one copy is visible on the peer-to-peer network (someone’s computer), it can still be spread to the parties who need to consume it.

 ### Why not BitTorrent?